 The transferability of credits you earn at Dialysis School of San Diego is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the certificate you earn in the Hemodialysis Training Program is also at the complete discretion of the institution to which you may seek to transfer.
 If the certificate that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer.
+This may include contacting an institution to which you may seek to transfer after attending Dialysis School of San Diego to determine if your credits or certificate will transfer.